Chandrika-Saha/Chandrika-Saha/README.md

 ### 📜 Words of Wisdom

-**“Hardening of the arteries and hardening of the mind go hand in hand.
-The scientist must constantly be willing to change his mind.”**
+**“The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.”**
-— *Isaac Asimov, Foundation*
+— *Isaac Asimov*

-Funny how people resist change like it’s optional.
-Imagine if gravity worked that way—
+Funny how technology races ahead while wisdom takes a coffee break.
+Imagine if software updates worked like that—
-*"I refuse to acknowledge falling!"*
+*"We have the data, but let’s wait a century to understand it."*
-The universe doesn’t argue; it just moves on.
-Adapt, or be left behind (preferably not mid-air). 😆
+Progress doesn’t wait; it just moves forward.
+Keep up, or be left buffering. 😆

 ### 🚀 About Me